Aristagoras: Spartan refusal to provide assistance

-Aristagoras appealed to the Spartan king, Cleomenes I, to help them throw off the Persian yoke.
-He praised the quality of the Spartan warriors, and argued that a pre-emptive invasion of Persia would be easy.
+In 499 BCE.
+Aristagoras appealed to the Spartan king, Cleomenes I, for military aid in his revolt.
+He praised the quality of the Spartan warriors and argued that a pre-emptive invasion of Persia would be easy.
 To illustrate his view, he had brought along a "bronze tablet on which a map of all the earth was engraved, and all the sea, and all the rivers."
-No more information is given about the map, but the circumstantial evidence suggests it was most likely the world map of Hecataeus of Miletus, an important player in Milesian political life of the times.
+No more information is given about the map, but some scholars have argued that Aristagoras borrowed the map from Hecataeus of Miletus, or Anaximander of Miletus.

-Aristagoras claimed that the Persians would be easy to defeat, as they fought in “trousers and turbans,” clearly not a sign of good warriors.
-He also tempted him with Persian riches.
+Aristagoras claimed that the Persians would be easy to defeat, as they fought in "trousers and turbans".
+He also tempted the Spartan king with Persian riches.
 Cleomenes asked Aristagoras to wait two days for an answer.
 When they next met, Cleomenes asked how long it would take to reach Susa, and upon learning that it was a three months’ journey, he firmly refused Spartan assistance as his troops would be gone for too long.
 At the time, Sparta was concerned over possible attacks from the Argives.
 The Greek historian Herodotus claimed that Aristagoras attempted to change Cleomenes’ mind with bribes, until the king's young daughter Gorgo warned that Aristagoras would corrupt him.
 Aristagoras left without the requested assistance.